Golden Days on the Gold Coast: Best Gold Coast Beaches & More

 Little Burleigh’s charm is in those small moments — a splash of paint on the stairs, the warm breeze carrying salt and laughter and the simple joy of watching the coastline stretch into the distance.
 It’s a short detour from the bustle but one that stays with you long after you climb back down.

-There’s a particular kind of happiness that arrives when you set out on the Gold Coast Oceanway — 22 miles of sunlit pathways tracing the coastline from The Spit in the north to Point Danger in the south.
+These walking paths have a name and there’s a particular kind of happiness that arrives when you set out on them; Gold Coast Oceanway — 22 miles of sunlit pathways tracing the coastline from The Spit in the north to Point Danger in the south.
 It’s not just a walking route; it’s a long, lazy celebration of surf, sand and salt air, stitched together by a string of distinctive sections that each have their own personality.

 Start at The Spit and you’ll find the Federation Walk, a shaded boardwalk that skirts mangroves and offers quiet birdlife-spotting before the trail unfurls into The Split Oceanway with its wide views of the water.
 From there, the route meanders past Miami Beach Oceanway’s laid-back vibe, then through the bright bustle of Surfer’s Paradise Oceanway where high-rise silhouettes meet the endless surf.
 Broadbeach and Mermaid Oceanways bring a slightly gentler rhythm — cafés and parks perfect for a mid-ride coffee stop — before the path heads toward Burleigh, where the dunes roll into prime surf breaks and a lively local scene.